 Once you schedule your interview, you’ll receive an interview appointment letter from the NVC.
 The letter lists everyone who has to be at the interview.

-If you didn’t translate any of the required documents sent to the National Visa Center (NVC), you should do so in preparation for your interview and bring them with you.
-Also, be prepared to pay any outstanding fees at the U.S. Embassy or Consulate.
+If you didn’t translate any of the required documents sent to the NVC, you should do so in preparation for your interview and bring them with you.
+Also, be prepared to pay any outstanding fees at the U.S. embassy or consulate.

-With an approved visa, you may now pay the required USCIS Immigrant Fee ($220) online at their website.
+With an approved visa, you may now pay the required USCIS Immigrant Fee ($220) online.
 USCIS will then mail your official green card to your U.S. permanent address within three to four weeks of entry.
-As a permanent resident, you will get a Social Security Number, allowing you to work in the United States and pay any required taxes.
+As a permanent resident, you will get a Social Security number, allowing you to work in the United States and pay any required taxes.